joclement/master_thesis/README.md

 to install Python and make a command line ready.

 ### Installation & Start
-On a linux command line install with the following command when the wheel is
+On a command line install with the following command when the wheel is
 downloaded:
 ```
 python -m pip install FILEPATH_TO_WHEEL